jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 A network of Control Points.
 Within the ISIS environment, the control network file is binary file.
 The network contains multiple fields of information for control points and measures collected between any number of image cubes.
 ### Control Point
 One or more measurements (image coordinates) that identify the same feature or location in different overlapping images.
+### CT Position Bias
+"Cross Track Position Bias" - a constant shift in the spacecraft's position perpendicular to the flight path
+### CT Velocity Bias
+"Cross Track Velocity Bias" - a time-dependent linear shift in the spacecraft's position perpendicular to the flight path
 ### Cube
 A cube is a 3-dimensional image with axis: samples, lines, and bands.
 The physical dimensions of a cube are called the number of samples (NS), number of lines (NL), and number of bands (NB).